 So there you have it, we’ve actually moved.
 Literally “travelled” in India.
 By method other than direct taxi from the airport, I mean.
 Which finds us in Alleppey, or Allapuzha, as it has been officially renamed along with every other town in Southern India such as Mumbai (formerly Bombay), Chennai (formerly Madras) and the admittedly easier Kochi (formerly Cochin).
 Can be a little confusing but as they say, the names may change but the sketchy bathrooms and playful horn honking remain the same.

-Alleppey is considered the “Backwater Capital of Southern India”, famous the house boats, known as “kettuvallams”, that meander throughout the canals, rivers, lakes and tiny waterways that surround the city, dictating every facet of life around here.
-Some describe it as the “Venice of the East” but, despite the fact I have not been to Venice, I have seen pictures, and know that millions of tourists flock there each year to admire its beauty (fading and endangered though it might be, although that’s another story), and based on that small level of knowledge I am still fairly comfortable telling you that no, Alleppey is not the Venice of the East.
+Alleppey is considered the “Backwater Capital of Southern India”, famous for the house boats that make it a firm favourite on every Kerala itinerary.
+They are known as “kettuvallams”, and they meander throughout the canals, rivers, lakes and tiny waterways that surround the city, dictating every facet of life around here.
+Some describe it as the “Venice of the East” but I have been to Venice and there is a reason millions of tourists flock there each year to admire its beauty (fading and endangered though it might be, although that’s another story).
+Anyway, I am fairly comfortable telling you that no, Alleppey is not the Venice of the East.
 It has canals, I’ll admit.
 And occasionally impressive views if you get far enough from the scrum of the city.
 But beyond that, not so Venice-like.
 Crowded, ramshackle, occasionally grimy and poorly set up for tourism considering the huge throngs of people that come here to partake in the backwater house boating trips.
 Most importantly, though, no pizza.
 You’ve a got-a to be a-joking!

 Anyway, my point is that tourist-oriented restaurants are shockingly thin on the ground and, as a result, we frequented the same place for supper every night, Thaff, which is mainly a local restaurant but has great food and quick service, even if you do occasionally have to share your table with a toothless rickshaw driver or shy young couple who seem reluctant to eat with their hands in such close proximity to tourists, or maybe just lose their appetite around the lingering odour of cheap hotel soap and vinyl bus seats.
 And we’ve seen all the same tourists there every night as well so it seems no one else has had any more luck than us at branching out.
 Add in the fact that most of the better hotels are a couple kilometres out of town and that they don’t have restaurants either and the end result is that you spend much of your day either walking along a busy road under the hot sun or paying anywhere from 20 to 75 rupees for exactly the same rickshaw ride four times a day.